WhatsApp Vulnerability Lets Attackers Leverage Instagram Reels to Execute Malicious URLs

-Meta has disclosed a medium-severity security vulnerability in WhatsApp that could allow threat actors to exploit the app’s Instagram Reels integration.
-This exploit could trigger arbitrary URL processing on victim devices, potentially invoking OS-level custom URL scheme handlers without user consent.
+Meta has disclosed a critical security flaw in WhatsApp that could have enabled threat actors to exploit the messaging platform’s integration with Instagram Reels.
+This medium-severity vulnerability, if exploited, could have led to the processing of arbitrary URLs on victim devices, potentially activating operating system-level custom URL scheme handlers without explicit user consent.

 Table Of Content

-The vulnerability was discovered by an external researcher through the Meta Bug Bounty Program and has since been patched by Meta.
+Separately, another vulnerability, CVE-2026-23863, was identified as an attachment spoofing issue impacting WhatsApp for Windows versions prior to v2.3000.1032164386.258709.
+This flaw was also reported by an external researcher via the Meta Bug Bounty Program and has since been addressed by Meta.

 | Platform | Vulnerable Versions | Fixed Version |